 In addition to supporting decision making, the data collected over the years has been used by the Region to facilitate analysis to support and add value to various projects.
-Below are examples of projects that the NEI data has been used for:
+Projects that the NEI data has been used for include:

-- South Niagara Hospital Project Business Directory; - Niagara Official Plan Land Needs Assessment; - Niagara Region Waste Collection Contract Review; and, - Brock University Active Economy and Sport Tourism Research.
+- South Niagara Hospital Project Business Directory; - Niagara Official Plan Land Needs Assessment; - Niagara Region Waste Collection Contract Review; and,

+• Brock University Active Economy and Sport Tourism Research.